-To install JSEclipse, add the site http://hyperion.mw.lexmark.com/lddsdk/jseclipse/ in the Available Software dialog in the Eclipse software.
+To install JSEclipse, type http://hyperion.mw.lexmark.com/lddsdk/jseclipse/in the Available Software dialog box.

-- Automatic completion of LDD script elements is available only with JSEclipse.
-If you do not install the JavaScript plug-in, then manually associate JavaScript files with the Eclipse software text editor. - The JSEclipse plug-in requires a workspace folder name with no spaces. - 8 Enable the auto-complete libraries for JSEclipse packaged with the Solution Builder Toolkit: - a In the Eclipse software, click LDD SDK > Update JSEclipse Autocomplete. - Note: The menu item is unavailable if JSEclipse is not installed. - b When prompted, click Yes to restart the Eclipse software.
+- The automatic completion of LDD script elements is available only on JSEclipse.
+If JavaScript plug-in is not installed, then associate the JavaScript files manually by using the Eclipse software text editor. - The JSEclipse plug-in requires a workspace folder name with no spaces. - 7 Enable the automatic completion of libraries for JSEclipse.
+Do the following: - a In the Eclipse software, click LDD SDK > Update JSEclipse Autocomplete.

+Note: If JSEclipse is not installed, then the menu item is unavailable.

+b Restart the Eclipse software.

-Note: When updating plug-ins, make sure to activate the Lexmark Solution Development perspective.
+Note: When updating plug-ins, make sure that the Lexmark Solution Development perspective is enabled.
+For more information, see "Enabling the Lexmark Solution Development perspective" on page 16.